6lack

-Ricardo Valdez Valentine Jr. (born June 24, 1992), known professionally as 6lack (stylized as 6LACK, pronounced "black"), is an African American singer and rapper.
+Ricardo Valdez Valentine Jr. (born June 24, 1992), known professionally as 6lack (stylized as 6LACK, pronounced "black"), is an American R&B singer and songwriter.
+Born in Baltimore, Maryland and raised in Atlanta, Georgia, he gained recognition following the release of his 2016 single "Prblms", which marked his first entry on the Billboard Hot 100.
+He signed with Love Renaissance, an imprint of Interscope Records to release his debut studio album, Free 6lack (2016), which was nominated for Best Urban Contemporary Album at the 60th Annual Grammy Awards and received platinum certification by the Recording Industry Association of America (RIAA).

-He initially gained notable recognition following the release of his single, "Prblms", taken from his debut album, Free 6lack, which was released in November 2016.
-He released his second album, East Atlanta Love Letter in September 2018, which peaked at number three on the Billboard 200 chart.
-Later that year, he released the single "OTW" (with Khalid and Ty Dolla Sign).
-6lack was featured on the Normani single "Waves", which earned him a MTV Video Music Award.
-In June 2020, he released the EP 6pc Hot, which included the single, "Know My Rights" (featuring Lil Baby).
-Later that year he was featured on the Gorillaz track "The Pink Phantom", with Elton John.
-In 2021, his single "Calling My Phone" (with Lil Tjay), topped the charts in Canada, and peaked at number three in the US, becoming both artists' highest charting song on both charts.
+Two years later, he released his second studio album East Atlanta Love Letter (2018), which peaked at number three on the Billboard 200.
+That same year, he released the single "OTW" (with Khalid and Ty Dolla Sign) and guest featured on Normani's single "Waves"—which earned an MTV Video Music Award.
+In June 2020, he released his debut extended play (EP) 6pc Hot, which included the single "Know My Rights" (featuring Lil Baby).
+Later that year, he guest performed alongside Elton John on Gorillaz's single "The Pink Phantom".
+His 2021 single, "Calling My Phone" (featuring Lil Tjay) peaked at number three on the Billboard Hot 100 and peaked atop the Canadian Hot 100; it remains his highest-charting song on the former chart.
+His third album, Since I Have a Lover (2023) was met with moderate critical and commercial reception.

-6lack is currently signed to Love Renaissance and Interscope Records.
-He is also a member of the Atlanta-Baltimore music collective Spillage Village, founded by EarthGang and JID.
-6lack has received three Grammy Award nominations and has won an MTV Video Music Award.
+6lack joined the Atlanta-Baltimore musical collective Spillage Village—founded by EarthGang and JID—in 2014.
+He has received three Grammy Award nominations.

 Early life

 Ricardo Valdez Valentine Jr. was born on June 24, 1992, in Baltimore, Maryland, and moved to Atlanta, Georgia, with his parents in 1997.
 He attended Stone Mountain High School and Newton High School.
-He is the oldest of three siblings.
-Valentine's first recording experience was when he was 4 years of age, at his father's studio.
-He began rapping in middle school as a battle rapper and was involved in many battles in his youth including against rapper Young Thug.
+He is the eldest of three siblings.
+Valentine's first recording experience was at 4 years of age, at his father's studio.
+He began rapping in middle school as a battle rapper and was involved in many freestyle battles in his youth including against rapper Young Thug.